Social development theory

-Terminology

-Though the term development usually refers to economic progress, it can apply to political, social, and technological progress as well.
-These various sectors of society are so intertwined that it is difficult to neatly separate them.
-Development in all these sectors is governed by the same principles and laws, and therefore the term applies uniformly.

-Economic development and human development need not mean the same thing.
-Strategies and policies aimed at greater growth may produce greater income in a country without improving the average living standard.
-This happened in oil-producing Middle Eastern countries—a surge in oil prices boosted their national income without much benefit to poorer citizens.
-Conversely, people-oriented programs and policies can improve health, education, living standards, and other quality-of-life measures with no special emphasis on monetary growth.
-This occurred in the 30 years of socialist and communist rule in Kerala in India.

-Four related but distinct terms and phenomena form successive steps in a graded series: survival, growth, development, and evolution.
-Survival refers to a subsistence lifestyle with no marked qualitative changes in living standards.
-Growth refers to horizontal expansion in the existing plane characterized by quantitative expansion—such as a farmer increasing the area under cultivation, or a retailer opening more stores.
-Development refers to a vertical shift in the level of operations that causes qualitative changes, such as a retailer turning into a manufacturer or an elementary school turning into a high school.

 Human development

 Development is a human process, in the sense that human beings, not material factors, drive development.
-The energy and aspiration of people who seek development form the motive force that drives development.
-People's awareness may decide the direction of development.
-Their efficiency, productivity, creativity, and organizational capacities determine the level of people's accomplishment and enjoyment.
-Development is the outer realization of latent inner potentials.
 The level of people's education, intensity of their aspiration and energies, quality of their attitudes and values, skills and information all affect the extent and pace of development.
 These factors come into play whether it is the development of the individual, family, community, nation, or the whole world.

-Process of emergence of new activities in society

 Unconscious vs. conscious development

 Human development normally proceeds from experience to comprehension.
 As society develops over centuries, it accumulates the experience of countless pioneers.
 The essence of that experience becomes the formula for accomplishment and success.
 The fact that experience precedes knowledge can be taken to mean that development is an unconscious process that gets carried out first, while knowledge becomes conscious later on only.
 Unconscious refers to activities that people carry out without knowing what the end results will be, or where their actions will lead.
 They carry out the acts without knowing the conditions required for success.